factorypulse/mes/plan.md

 - Data export features

 ### Phase 5: API Development 📱
-**Status**: Pending
+**Status**: In Progress
 **Target Completion**: Day 8-9

 #### Tasks:
-- [ ] Analyse what external API endpoints are needed for users to build integrations with other systems
+- [x] Analyse what external API endpoints are needed for users to build integrations with other systems - api-spec.md
 - [ ] Build API endpoints for all core modules
-- [ ] Implement API authentication and authorization
+- [x] Implement API authentication and authorization
 - [ ] Implement API documentation (OpenAPI/Swagger) user facing

 ### Phase 6: Testing and Optimization 🧪